Jeanpaule/javascript_api_fetch_professional/README.md

 # javascript_api_fetch_professional
-Notes and examples for the
+Notes and examples for the Professional API Fetch JavaScript course at platzi